Flying with a Dog in Australia: The Ultimate Guide

 Note that pets may not be permitted on some Qantas flights.
 In particular, there may be some regional airports that don’t have the necessary facilities, or some flights may arrive or depart outside of freight terminal hours.

 One other issue that you may encounter if you are flying a larger dog is that some of the smaller planes cannot accommodate the larger size crates.
-This is unlikely to be an issue if you are flying between the state capitals, but could be the case if you are flying on a Qantaslink flight in or out of a regional area.
+This is less likely to be an issue if you are flying between the state capitals, but could be the case if you are flying on a Qantaslink flight in or out of a regional area.

-Flying Pets with Virgin Australia
+Flying Pets in the Hold with Virgin Australia

 There are also some Virgin flights that can’t accept pets on board.
 In particular, they have a couple of A320s they seem to mainly fly within Western Australia, that don’t have the temperature control necessary for flying pets.
 They also only fly pets to and from the airports listed here.